bahorn/skp/README.md

 is the one where it is fixed.
 You can change this behaviour by removing the `--invert` in `./tools/testing/bisect.sh`

+## Project Structure

+* `tools/` - scripts / external projects.
+Covers klude2, easylkb, vmlinux-to-elf
+  and random scripts for testing.
+* `configs/` - kernel configs, the list of kernels to test against, and grub configs.
+* `src/patch-bzimage` - the core, which modifies a kernel bzImage to run our payload.
+* `src/runtime` - the code the will be patched in the kernel (except the payload you provide).
+This is built independent of the kernel version and is only properly linked at patching time by `patch-bzimage`.
+* `src/skp.sh` - a wrapper script that unpacks kernels so they can be used with `patch-bzimage`.
+This is what is invoked by `just patch-kernel`.
+* `Justfile` - Just is a command runner, that works better than using makefiles.
+   You'll want to read this one to understand the project.

 ## Techniques